lnahrf/steel_rods/cloyyi4uq000209joda6u74fb.md

 Nobody will ever use VSSM, it will not be popular.
 I was aware of this fact when I published it to NPM.
 Yet I still chose to do it to the best of my abilities, because I had a passion for doing something that I conceive is better than the industry standard.
 I knew I could make something that had to be better, even if it meant it was just better for me.

-Even though VSSM is laying dead in the NPM graveyard, it brought me a lot of value and is continuing to do so because of this article.
+Even though VSSM is lying dead in the NPM graveyard, it brought me a lot of value and is continuing to do so because of this article.

 The best way to get a development job is to build amazing things, even if you think it all has been done before - build it better.
 Even if you think no one will ever use it, what is the point? - Build it now, value will come later.

 Do not underestimate your abilities, if you believe they are lacking, know that you will improve.
 Go out there and build projects that bring value, one small step at a time.

 Good luck on your engineering journey.

+### Who am I?

+Hi, my name is Lev, a self-proclaimed hacker and radio enthusiast, writing for my personal tech hub at [HackFM](https://hackfm.com/).
+I have been tinkering with computers for over a decade, and although I may not always be successful in putting them back together, I have gained some knowledge in the field.
+I currently work as a senior data engineer and I am always available for consulting or discussing anything tech-related.
+Want to write for [HackFM](https://hackfm.com/) or collaborate on a gritty technical article?
+Please let me know!